 - to provide an attractive appearance to the house

-These days there is a wide range of house rendering products, from the more traditional lime renders, popular with renovators, to those that also provide insulation and a through-coloured.
+These days there is an ever-growing range of house rendering products, from the more traditional lime renders, popular with renovators and those extending period houses, to those that also provide insulation and through-coloured renders.

 (MORE: Exterior Makeover Design Guide)